 Lesson 2: Compassion wasn’t born out of religion, it’s an innate human trait.

-There are countless fables, metaphors and religious stories that make a case for compassion, such as Jesus’s famous “turn the other cheek,” the zen story of the farmer who wouldn’t divide his days into lucky and unlucky ones, or the story of kindness being paid forward in Islam.
+There are countless fables, metaphors and religious stories that make a case for compassion, such as Jesus’s famous “turn the other cheek” or the zen story of the farmer who wouldn’t divide his days into lucky and unlucky ones.

 In fact, compassion is such a central part of most of the major religions, that we tend to think the idea of it could have originated from religion itself – but that’s not true, the Dalai Lama thinks.